Illinois Green Party Bylaws

 10-D. Recognition and Endorsement of Candidates for Legislative and Local Office.

-10-D-2.
+10-D-5.
 Autonomy of ILGP Member Residents.
 The subset of ILGP members who are residents of an electoral district have primary autonomous authority to recognize or endorse candidates for offices serving that electoral district and, as a group, may therefore make or deny an ILGP recognition or endorsement, for offices serving that electoral district.
-There must be at least three members participating in that decision.
+The ILGP members in the district must meet as a caucus, with reasonable advance notice to all members in the district, and at least three members must participate in the decision.

-10-D-3.
+10-D-6.
 Recognition by Executive Committee.
-In the absence of any action taken by residents within a relevant electoral district the ILGP Executive Committee may make recognition or endorsements for offices within such electoral district, according to its standard voting practices or may delegate recognition and endorsement decisions to chapters or the Coordinating Committee.
+In the absence of any action taken by residents within a relevant electoral district, the ILGP Executive Committee may make recognition or endorsements for offices within such electoral district, according to its standard voting practices or may delegate recognition and endorsement decisions to chapters or the Coordinating Committee.

-10-D-4.
+10-D-7.
 Override by Executive Committee or Membership.
-If the members residing within an electoral district, or any body to which endorsement and recognition authority has been delegated, have made an Illinois Green Party recognition or endorsement or have denied a sought recognition or endorsement for an office serving that electoral district,; such a decision may be overridden by a consensus decision of the Executive Committee, or by a two-thirds vote of the Membership.
+If the members residing within an electoral district, or any body to which endorsement and recognition authority has been delegated, have made an Illinois Green Party recognition or endorsement or have denied a recognition or endorsement for an office serving that electoral district, such a decision may be overridden by a consensus decision of the Executive Committee, or by a two-thirds vote of the Membership.

 10-E. President and Vice-President of the United States.

 10-E-1.
 Compliance with Nomination.
 The Illinois Green Party shall take all actions necessary to comply with the results of the nomination vote held by the Green Party of the United States at its quadrennial presidential nominating convention.